UniPiTechnology/evok/README.md

 The installation script should take care of everything, but be aware there may be some issues with limited and/or broken functionality.
 Please report any bugs you find on this github repository.

-To install first connect to your Neuron via SSH (username root: password unipi; or whichever you have changed it to from the default) and run the following:
+To install first connect to your Neuron via SSH (username root: password unipi by default) and run the following:

     wget https://github.com/UniPiTechnology/evok/archive/master.zip
     unzip master.zip